arsen2011odemchuk-prog/FPV-Glider-Project/README.md

 from the radio receiver and navigation data from the GPS module, and outputs control signals to the servos for stabilized flight.
 The FPV camera provides live video for monitoring during flight.
+## Design Decisions

+A standard flight controller (e.g. Betaflight / INAV) was not used as the primary system because it relies on prebuilt firmware.

+Instead, a Raspberry Pi-based controller was implemented to allow full control over signal processing and flight behavior.

 Bill of Materials (BOM)